Month: August 2014

 Defending scientism: mathematics is a part of science

-I have to admit to pretty much agreeing with Coel’s main points in this post, which anyone who read my recent post on logic probably won’t find too surprising.
-The idea of math and logic resting on empirical foundations seems to be ferociously resisted, I think because those foundations don’t feel empirical, mainly because we don’t learn them empirically.
-The human brain is not a blank slate.
-It comes with pre-wiring for a number of capacities, including logic and some math.
-We don’t always use it, but we evolved it, probably due to its survival advantages.
+I have to admit to pretty much agreeing with Coel's main points in this post, which anyone who read my recent post on logic probably won't find too surprising.
+The idea of math and logic resting on empirical foundations seems to be ferociously resisted, I think because those foundations don't feel empirical, mainly because we … Continue reading Defending scientism: mathematics is a part of science

 Why is there something rather than nothing?
 Why would there be nothing?